atownse2/MLPhotons/README.md

-## Analysis Code for Clustering, Classifying and Regressing Diphoton Events
+## Scripts for Clustering, Classifying and Regressing Diphoton Events

 Runs over MiniAOD, creates clusters based on hits in ECal.
 Then applies classification NN to classify clusters as monophoton, diphoton, or hadronic, and then predicts the mass of the clusters.